-Our team includes recognized security leaders, and industry-leading expertise.
-Cazena’s platform and services have passed rigorous third party audits.
+The operations team includes recognized security leaders, and industry-leading expertise.
+Cazena’s platform and services regularly pass rigorous third party audits.
 Cazena is recognized for its security expertise and ‘above and beyond’ compliance with industry best practices and certifications, including SOC II and other industry-standard designations.
 Throughout our journey, we’ve also relied on trusted partners to help guide our best-in-class security strategy.

 Cazena manages every aspect of cloud security, from technology implementation to the right processes for software development, release and operations.